Loading figure…

 Read twice and referred to the Committee on the Judiciary.

-Why: Cosponsoring the Stop Climate Shakedowns Act aligns with the stated position by opposing regulatory measures related to climate change, reinforcing skepticism about climate policies.
+Why: Cosponsoring the Stop Climate Shakedowns Act directly aligns with the stated position of opposing federal action to cut emissions, as the bill aims to prevent climate-related regulations.

 View source →Mar 5, 2026 · Congress.gov